• Lower Price

 Recommended products

-If your beard has been perfectly styled, now is time to take care of it.
-Caring for your 5 o’clock shadow will help soften the beard and contributes to a more even beard growth.
-Due to the more frequent trims to keep your stubble at its well-maintained style, your beard hair may become a little greasy.
-As your skin produces excessive sebum, hair follicles can become blocked and inflamed, causing irritated skin.
+Once your beard has been styled to perfection, it is time to take care of it.
+Neglecting your facial is a step in the wrong direction!
+Caring for your 5 o’clock shadow will help soften the beard and can even contribute to even beard growth.
+As your hair may require frequent trims to keep your stubble at its well-maintained style, your beard hair may become a little greasy or as your skin produces excessive sebum hair follicles can become blocked and inflamed, causing irritated skin.1

-Whether you shave wet or dry, you should wash your beard stubble daily, preferably with a special beard shampoo, but a regular shampoo will do.
-As part of your hygiene routine, washing your face, beard included, is very important to prevent skin irritation like pimples and rashes, as it removes dirt and debris from your skin.
-Afterwards, your beard needs a good shot of hydration: a moisturiser, like a balm, cream, or lotion will be great.
+Whether you shave wet or dry, an important step to add to your beard care routine is washing your beard stubbles daily, preferably with a special beard shampoo, but a regular shampoo will do.
+As part of your hygiene routine, washing your face, beard included, is very important to prevent skin irritation, pimples and rashes, as it removes dirt and debris from your skin.

-With frequent shaving, you may also suffer from itching or ingrown hair in your facial stubble.
-To avoid skin bumps, regularly use a gentle scrub on your beard to bring ingrown hairs to the surface.
-Also, shave with the grain and not against it, gently pressing while shaving to avoid further skin irritation.
-Remember, the closer you shave, the more likely that hairs may grow under the skin.
-Sensitive skin easily itches or feels tense after shaving, so using a razor that is designed to be comfortable on sensitive skin (like the OneBlade), would be beneficial.
+With frequent shaving, you may also suffer from dryness, itching or ingrown hairs in your facial stubble.
+Ouch!
+To avoid skin bumps, regularly use a gentle exfoliating scrub on your beard to bring ingrown hairs to the surface.
+Also, remember to shave with the grain and not against it, as trimming against the grain can actually cause ingrown hairs in the first place.
+We’ve found that the closer you shave, the more likely that hairs may grow under the skin.
+Sensitive skin easily itches or feels tense after shaving, so using a razor that is designed to be suitable for sensitive skin, like the OneBlade, would be beneficial.

 Soften the beard with beard oil

-To soften your beard stubble, you should try applying a specially designed beard oil once or twice a day.
+Nobody wants scratchy facial stubble – it’s not fun to touch or to wear.
+So, to soften any beard stubbles, you should try applying a specially designed beard oil once or twice a day.
 Whichever product you choose, treat your freshly trimmed three-day beard to a light massage with your hands so that your skin fully absorbs the nutrients, or use a beard comb to evenly distribute it through your whiskers.
 This will not only make the beard softer but also makes it smoother and gives it a great shine.

 Whether you choose the light stubble beard or a fuller 5 o’clock shadow, the appearance of a little facial fuzz can totally transform your face, turning a babyface into a more rugged one.
-Enjoy your new look.
+With our steps, you’ll be able to enjoy your new, trendy facial stubble!

 Face first